 🔹 Personal Affidavit – Stating reasons for seeking bail.

-🔹 Proof of Identity & Address – Passport, Aadhar, or other valid ID.
+🔹 Proof of Identity & Address – Passport, Aadhaar or other valid ID.

 🔹 Details of Past Criminal Record (if any) – Required for court consideration.